 As researchers and mental health professionals in higher education grapple with how to best help black students identify, acknowledge, and manage stress and mental health conditions, more needs to be known about how the social and academic environments at HBCUs might contribute both protective and risk factors to the mental and emotional health of students there.
 In December 2016 Historically Black Colleges and Universities—Law Enforcement Executives and Administrators, and the National Center for Campus Public Safety issued Managing Student Mental Health at Historically Black Colleges and Universities: Findings from a Critical Issues Forum.
-Public Safety and administration leaders from 28 HBCUs in 14 states, including top-ranked Spelman College, Morehouse College, Hampton University, and Howard University attempted to identify significant issues related to addressing the mental health needs of students.
-Interestingly, the gathering analyzed the issue using a campus safety lens and was partially sponsored by college law enforcement executives.
-Admittedly this context warrants thoughtful application of the results because of the reputation of public police in the broader community.
-But the group’s work is a valid starting point to continue to develop strategies and frameworks for supporting students in HBCU unique environments.
+Public Safety and administration leaders from 28 HBCUs in 14 states-- including top-ranked Spelman College, Morehouse College, Hampton University, and Howard University-- attempted to identify significant issues related to addressing the mental health needs of students.
+The gathering analyzed the issue using a campus safety lens and was partially sponsored by college law enforcement executives.

-An immediately actionable takeaway from the forum’s report is its list of identified needs that should be met to establish supportive services and a stigma-free culture for students.
+One of the takeaways from the forum’s report is list of identified needs that should be met to establish supportive services and a stigma-free culture for students.

 - Adequate staff to meet the mental health needs of students